usernameAlreadyTaken7Times/Masterarbeit_Transport_Matrix/README_outline.md

 ## 2. get involved shop information

-### 2.1 get coordinates with init shop name list
+### 2.1 get coordinates with the init shop name list

 Normally, this step is not part of the project, because the coordinates of the test shops should be offered before the program starts in a .xlsx file.

+Or the original file could only contain name and address of the shops.
+Under such circumstances, 2.1 is necessary.

-#### 2.1.1 from Nominativ Server
+#### 2.1.1 from Nominatim Server

-Use the IMN's Nominativ server to search for the coordinates(fast).
+Use the IMN's Nominatim server to search for the coordinates(fast).
-However, some coordinates point on Nominativ can differ from those in .osm.pbf files.
+However, some coordinates point on Nominatim can differ from those in .osm.pbf files.
 So in this case, an offset of coordinates.(+-0.003)

-`alternative_Nominativ`
-`???`
+`alternative_Nominativ.get_coordinate_from_Nominatim`

 #### 2.1.2 from .pbf file

 use the .osm.pbf file to search for the coordinates(slow)

+due to (unkonwn)_**(really?)**_ coordinates of the shop, all .pbf file needs to be searched.

 `alternative_osm.get_coordinate_from_address`

+##### _TBD_

+The main functions already exist but still need to be adjusted to fit the main program's demand.

 ### 2.2 use the coordinates to get information about involved blocks

-maximum longitute and latitude from shop list
+maximum longitude and latitude from shop list

 `algorith.calc_test_area_info`

+### 2.3 use the involved blocks' coordinates and extract the test area's osm file

+`osm_object_Methods.osm_extract_from_pbf`

-### 2.3 use the 2.2 blocks' geo coordinates to search for other involved shops' coordinates
+### 2.4 use the 2.2 blocks' geo coordinates to search for other involved shops' coordinates

 blocks' coordinates from 2.2, +-0.0415?(half block side length)

 `alternative_Nominatim.Nominatim_find_shops`

-#### 2.3.1 from Nominativ Server
+#### 2.4.1 from Nominatim Server

-search for all shop list in certain area
+search for all shops' list in certain area

 `alternative_Nominatim.Nominatim_find_shops`

-#### 2.3.2 from .pbf file
+#### 2.4.2 from .pbf file

-traverse and coordinates as bounding box
+use the 2.3 osm file to traverse and coordinates as bounding box

+**TBD**

-### 2.4 use the 2.1&2.3 coordinates to get shop information from .pbf file (area, facility, grade etc.)
+### 2.5 use the 2.1&2.4 coordinates to get shop information from .pbf file (area, facility, grade etc.)

 from .osm.pbf, google grade into a .xlsx file `osm_object_Methods`